horovod/horovod/docs/running.md

-## Running the Horovod
+## Running Horovod

-Examples below are for Open MPI.
+The examples below are for Open MPI.
 Check your MPI documentation for arguments to the `mpirun` command on your system.

-Typically, one GPU will be allocated per process, so if a server has 4 GPUs you would run 4 processes.
-In Open MPI, number of processes is specified with `-np` flag.
+Typically one GPU will be allocated per process, so if a server has 4 GPUs, you would run 4 processes.
+In Open MPI, the number of processes is specified with the `-np` flag.

-Starting with the Open MPI 3, it's important to add `-bind-to none` and `-oversubscribe` arguments. `-bind-to none` specifies Open MPI to not bind a training process to a single CPU core (which would hurt performance). `-oversubscribe` allows to run multiple training processes on a single core.
+Starting with the Open MPI 3, it's important to add the `-bind-to none` and `-oversubscribe` arguments. `-bind-to none` specifies Open MPI to not bind a training process to a single CPU core (which would hurt performance). `-oversubscribe` enables you to to run multiple training processes on a single core.

-The `-x` option allows to specify (`-x NCCL_DEBUG=INFO`) or copy (`-x LD_LIBRARY_PATH`) an environment variable to all the workers.
+With the `-x` option you can specify (`-x NCCL_DEBUG=INFO`) or copy (`-x LD_LIBRARY_PATH`) an environment variable to all the workers.

 1. To run on a machine with 4 GPUs: